tranek/GASDocumentation/README.md

 **[⬆ Back to Top](#table-of-contents)**

 <a name="concepts-a-derived"></a>

 #### 4.3.5 Derived Attributes
 To make an `Attribute` that has some or all of its value derived from one or more other `Attributes`, use an `Infinite` `GameplayEffect` with one or more `Attribute Based` or [`MMC`](#concepts-ge-mmc) [`Modifiers`](#concepts-ge-mods).
 The `Derived Attribute` will update automatically when an `Attribute` that it depends on is updated.

-The final formula for all the `Modifiers` on a `Derived Attribute` is the same formula for `Modifier Aggregators`.
-If you need calculations to happen in a certain order, do it all inside of an `MMC`.
+**The final formula for all the `Modifiers` on a `Derived Attribute` is the same formula for `Modifier Aggregators`.
+If you need calculations to happen in a certain order, do it all inside of an `MMC`.**

 ```
 ((CurrentValue + Additive) * Multiplicitive) / Division
 ```

-**Note:** If playing with multiple clients in PIE, you need to disable `Run Under One Process` in the Editor Preferences otherwise the `Derived Attributes` will not update when their independent `Attributes` update on clients other than the first.
+**Note:** **If playing with multiple clients in PIE, you need to disable `Run Under One Process` in the Editor Preferences otherwise the `Derived Attributes` will not update when their independent `Attributes` update on clients other than the first.**

 In this example, we have an `Infinite` `GameplayEffect` that derives the value of `TestAttrA` from the `Attributes`, `TestAttrB` and `TestAttrC`, in the formula `TestAttrA = (TestAttrA + TestAttrB) * ( 2 * TestAttrC)`. `TestAttrA` recalculates its value automatically whenever any of the `Attributes` update their values.

+需要试一下。。

 ![Derived Attribute Example](https://github.com/tranek/GASDocumentation/raw/master/Images/derivedattribute.png)